dheijl/swyh-rs/README.md

 - simultaneous streaming to multiple renderers is only limited by the number of renderer buttons that can be shown in the available space in the window.
 - Kaspersky Antivirus can prevent audio capture, so you may have to add an exception for swyh-rs (thanks @JWolvers).
 - streaming to Logitech Media Server does not work ([issue # 40]( https://github.com/dheijl/swyh-rs/issues/40))
+- CPAL 0.18 (used since 1.20.3-RC4) is more thorough when enumerating audio device configurations, which causes a noticeable increase in startup time on Linux.
+Debug builds are significantly slower than release builds in this regard.
-- streaming to Linn devices does not work (due to Linn using partial requests with Range headers)
+- streaming to Linn devices may now work: basic HTTP Range header support was added in 1.20.3-RC4 to handle Linn's partial-content requests (see issue #45).
+This has not been tested with real hardware.
 - if for some reason your config file gets corrupted/invalid it will be replaced with a default configuration at startup instead of panic-ing when deserializing.
 - when using WAV/RF64/LPCM with an MPD/FFMPEG based player like MoOde, you get a 5 second delay caused by FFMPEG analyzing the input stream.
 You can reduce this by specifying acceptable limits for analyzing audio in the MPD config like shown below, or you can use FLAC instead (recommended).